GenEO spectral coarse spaces in SPD domain decomposition: Assumptions, GenEO coarse spaces and spectral results

-The dimension of the coarse space has been denoted by $n^0$ and it has been assumed that $n\0 < n$ which means that the coarse space is not the entire space $\mathbb R^n$.
-A solver must be chosen for the coarse space.
-In this article we will focus on the case where the coarse solver is the exact solver on the coarse space: $(\bR\0 \bA {\bR\0}^\top)^{-1}$.
+\end{assumption} A solver must be chosen for the coarse space.
+In this article we will focus on the case where the coarse solver is the exact solver on the coarse space: $(\bR\0 \bA \bR\0^\top)^{-1}$.

-There are several ways to incorporate the coarse space into the one-level preconditioner that are presented in Section~\ref{sec:bounds}.
-In the current section and the next one, the focus will temporarily be on the projected preconditioner.
-A crucial role is played by the $\bA$-orthogonal projection $\bPi$ that is characterized by $\operatorname{ker}(\bPi) = \operatorname{range}({\bR\0}^\top)$, \textit{i.e.},